seanivore/freelance-payments/assets/docs/planning-resources/adding-removing-json/NEW_JSON_CATALOG_BACK_UPDATE.md

 # Testing Continued

+## Documentation

+  - These bugs have been virtually unmoved with zero progress for more than one 8+ hour day
+  - We need to start creating an organized documentation collection of each issue, the "fix", etc. so that it is easier to look back
+  - We should label the files by date and then count: `assets/docs/bugs/2025_12_28_01_BUG_ISSUE.md` etc.

+  + My only other idea is that we need fresh eyes to come into the codebase, understand how things are supposed to work, and then review everything looking for issues.
+Because we also tried to do this, between bug fighting sessions, to no avail.
+I'm extremely discouraged at this point.
+Each 'fix' seems to push us further away.
+I no longer am able to recognize progress and that makes me feel like I have no idea what the best way forward is.
+This project, as a whole, is not complex, but we keep confirming things are in place only to find out later that things were not actually in place.
+How do we pragmatically circumvent that.

 ## Objective

   * **Adding and removing a single JSON file in the directory to test all workflows**